maximkiesel1/Stock_Market_Prediction/README.md

 ## Knowledgment
-The data was obtained from the website www.Immonet.de.
+The data was obtained from the API of https://finance.yahoo.com/.

 ## **Risk Disclaimer**: